trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 By default, the PE loader will execute whatever the Entry Point of your executable is (as specified by the [PE headers](https://docs.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-image_optional_header32)).
 For EXEs, that is the main entry point.
 For DLLs, that would be `DLLMain` with `DLL_PROCESS_ATTACH`.
 For DLLs, you may optionally specify an exported function and pass in parameters as strings.

+Generating shellcode for PE files works similar to Assemblies.
+If you wish to specify and exported function and parameters you may do so.

+`.\donut.exe -f .\payload\test\hello.dll -p hello1,hello2,hello3,hello4, -m DonutAPI`

+To use the default EntryPoint, simply specify the file:

+`.\donut.exe -f .\payload\test\hello.dll`

 If you would like to learn more about how this works, you can read [this blog post](https://modexp.wordpress.com/2019/06/24/inmem-exec-dll/ "Shellcode: In-Memory Execution of DLL") by Odzhan.

 ### Caution: Beyond Here Be Dragons